megansmithmath/megansmithmath.Github.io/Connect.md

 ---
 #### []()
 <br>
-I have a strong passion for data analysis and am actively pursuing a data analyst role.
-If you know of any opportunities, I’d love to talk with you to learn more.
+I have a strong passion for data analysis and am always seeking ways to grow my skill set.
 Let’s connect and discuss how my skills can contribute to your next data-driven project.
-You can also join me on LinkedIn to follow my data journey and stay updated on my future data projects.
+You can join me on LinkedIn to stay updated on my future data projects.
   <br><br>

   <hr>